 Nothing reveals our age quite like our skin.
-Sometimes those facial lines, wrinkles, and color problems just don’t adequately respond to other treatments, especially when they are located in the upper layers of the skin.
-Laser skin resurfacing, also known as a laser peel, is one of the most effective treatments for improvement of facial wrinkles, color problems, scars and blemishes.
-The Aesthetic Center of Connecticut is pleased to offer state-of-the-art resurfacing with the Sciton JOULE for safe and effective treatment of fine lines and deep wrinkles.
-Performed safely in our office without need for general anesthesia, each treatment is custom tailored to you.
-Whether it’s a gentle freshening Micro LaserPeel or treatment of those annoying lines around the mouth and eyes, we believe that no other non-surgical technology can turn back the clock as effectively as JOULE.
+Sometimes those facial lines, wrinkles, and color problems don’t adequately respond to other treatments, especially when they are located in the upper layers of the skin.
+Laser skin resurfacing, also known as a laser peel, is one of the most effective treatments for the improvement of facial wrinkles, color problems, scars, and blemishes.
+Total Aesthetics ™ of Connecticut is pleased to offer state-of-the-art resurfacing with the Sciton® JOULE™ for the safe and effective treatment of fine lines, deep wrinkles, and uneven color.
+Each treatment is custom tailored to you and performed safely in our office without the need for general anesthesia.
+Whether it’s a gentle and freshening Sciton® MicroLaserPeel® or treatment of those annoying lines around the mouth and eyes, we believe that no other non-surgical technology can turn back the clock as effectively as JOULE™.

-Sometimes the real power of non-invasive aesthetic procedures is found with combination therapy and at The Aesthetic Center we’ve taken the PRP-facial several steps further.
-Dr. O’Connell’s unique “PRP LaserPeel” begins with a gentle MicroLaserPeel to exfoliate within the epidermal layer followed by Sciton’s ProFractional resurfacing – PRP is then added to help build additional collagen and shorten the healing time.
-Best of all, your entire face can be treated with only topical anesthetic cream.
-It’s the latest, most high-tech solution for aging, sun-damaged skin.
+Sometimes the real power of non-invasive aesthetic procedures is found with combination therapy, and at Total Aesthetics ™, we’ve taken the PRP-facial several steps further.
+Dr. O’Connell’s unique “PRP LaserPeel” begins with a gentle MicroLaserPeel® to exfoliate within the epidermal layer followed by Sciton®’s ProFractional™ resurfacing.
+PRP is then added to help build additional collagen and shorten the healing time.
+Best of all, your entire face can be treated only with topical anesthetic cream.
+Our PRP LaserPeel is the latest, most high-tech solution for aging, sun-damaged skin.

-Laser skin resurfacing can improve facial flaws and manifestations of aging and sun damage such as:
+Laser resurfacing can improve facial flaws

 - Uneven skin texture and dullness

-- Scars from acne, chickenpox or other sources
+- Scars from acne, chickenpox, or other sources

 - Sebaceous hyperplasia